ONSdigital/application-profile/README.md

 > Concept schemes should be described in ways which allow for interpretation of a dimension by machine learning techniques so that consumers of data know whether a particular codelist requires one-hot encoding vs ordinal encoding.

 This extension to the concept scheme domain will describe whether a dataset is oridinal or nominal in order to improve the creation of arrays for machine learning or general linear models.

+### A cube is not quite a distribution

+A cube is not just a distribution, it is also RDF.
+We need to be able to describe with another triple beyond `dcat:distribution`.